luigisaetta/crewai-oci-integration/README.md

 In these examples, we use a **locally stored key pair** for authentication.
 Ensure your local OCI configuration (`~/.oci/config` and private key) is correctly set up and accessible to the Python SDK.

+In addition, you should be **enabled** to use OCI Generative AI Service in your tenant.
+If you haven't yet used OCI GenAI ask to your tenant's admin to setup the **needed policies**.

 ---

 ## 🧩 Demos Included